Mandia12/Python-Projects/README.md

 Description:

-This repository contains 5 beginner python projects and 1 text file.
+This repository contains 5 beginner python projects with a text file for the Madlib Project.